 Every summer, the City of Bathurst activates a comprehensive flushing program of its water distribution network.
 The goal of this program is to ensure that the drinking water quality is at its optimal level and to properly maintain the City’s water distribution system.

 This is a multi-year recurring program, executed in a specific order, with the water distribution system being divided into strategic zones.
+Please note that the annual UDF program is a separate initiative to the reactive hydrant flushing that may happen throughout the year.

 Frequently Asked Questions